Find Affordable College Courses

 Evanston, IL

-Northwestern University ranked #6 on this year’s Most Popular Community Organization & Advocacy Bachelor’s Degree Schools list.
-Northwestern is a very large private not-for-profit school located in the city of Evanston.
+Northwestern University came in at #6 in this year’s edition of the Most Popular Community Organization & Advocacy Bachelor’s Degree Schools ranking.
+Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.

 Of the 68 students majoring in community organization at Northwestern, 44% are male and 56% are female.